wilfred-chan/gameshop-node-server-app/README.md

 #### Sample

-Say we want to search "witcher" in both third-party online database and local database, we can send a GET request using `https://gameshop.herokuapp.com/api/search/witcher`.
+Say we want to search "witcher" in the third-party online database, we can send a GET request using `https://gameshop.herokuapp.com/api/search/witcher`.
 The API will return an array of at most 10 games that match the search input.
-For the games which are also in our local database, they will be merged with the local data.
+For the game which is also in our local database, it will be merged with the local data.

-As you can see below, `the-witcher-3-wild-hunt` has more fields compared to other search results, because it is in our local database.
+As you can see below, `the-witcher-3-wild-hunt` has more fields compared to other search results, because it is also in our local database.

 ##### Reponse